pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 draft: true
 ---

 “PostgreSQL Automatic Failover” (aka.
-PAF : http://clusterlabs.github.io/PAF/) is a resource agent providing service High Availability for PostgreSQL, based on Pacemaker and Corosync.
+PAF : http://clusterlabs.github.io/PAF/) is a Resource Agent providing service High Availability for PostgreSQL, based on Pacemaker and Corosync.

 While the automatic failover influence the recovery time objective (RTO), the recovery point objective (RPO) is balanced by the PostgreSQL Streaming Replication.